liuworkgit/JS-library-project/README.md

 ## User Stories
 This project will have the following functionality:

-1. It will display all the stored books on the webpage
+1. It will display all the stored books on the webpage.
 2. Users will be able to add a new book.
 When adding a new book, they will have the option to input details about said book, including:
 - author
 - title
 - number of pages
-- whether or not it's been read
-3. Users will be able to remove a book by pressing a button beside a book's listing
+3. Users will be able to remove a book by pressing a button beside a book's listing.
-4. Users will be able to toggle a book as "read" or "unread" with the press of a button
+4. Users will be able to toggle a book as "read" or "unread" by pressing a button beside a book's listing.

+## Future Goals
+I intend to implement these goals after the fundamental user stories have been completed.

+1. Optimize showBook's cohesion by splitting its functionality into separate functions.
+2. Fix the "new book" form to the right of the webpage.